Morning Musume: 2011: Revival and 9th and 10th Generation debuts

 It was announced May 8 that 10th Generation Audition "Genkijirushi" submissions were starting until June 13.

 During the summer, Morning Musume did a Fanclub Tour in Hawaii from July 20–26.

 On September 14, Morning Musume released their 47th single.
 This was the leader Ai Takahashi's last single with Morning Musume after a tenure of 10 years with the group.
 In order to celebrate Ai Takahashi's long career with Morning Musume, their 47th single was released as a double A sides.
-This is the first time in history that Morning Musume has purposely done a double A side single.
 There were five versions of the single: Regular, Limited A, Limited B, Limited C and Limited D. The single names were as follows: "Kono Chikyū no Heiwa o Honki de Negatterun Da yo! / Kare to Issho ni Omise ga Shitai!" as the double A side and Takahashi's solo song was revealed as "Jishin Motte Yume o Motte Tobitatsu Kara".
 The 47th single reached number 2 on the Oricon daily and weekly charts.

 On September 29, the penultimate day of the fall tour and the day before Ai Takahashi's departure, Tsunku announced the four winners of the tenth-generation audition, Haruna Iikubo, Ayumi Ishida, Masaki Sato, and Haruka Kudo from Hello!
 Pro Egg.
-This brings the group to 12 members, excluding Ai Takahashi, which is the highest number of group members since late-2004 and early-2005 before Iida Kaori's departure.
 On September 30, Takahashi left, handing over her position as leader of Morning Musume and Hello!
 Project to Risa Niigaki.